turingschool/gear-up/Mod2_Week1_Empathy_and_Privilege.markdown

 ## Background

+We are going to connect today to our previous discussion on intersectionality.
+We are working within a framework that validates and recognizes the multiple facets of each individual's identity, recognizing that these different identity markers can carry varying levels of oppression, marginalization, and privilege.

-Privilege refers to the advantages that individuals and groups are afforded in systems of power (communities, organizations, countries, families, etc.).
-Often, conversations about privilege become ones where stark lines are drawn between "haves" and "have-nots"; we're aiming for a slightly different discussion today, where we'll focus on how privilege and marginalization affect our relationships with each other and how we can navigate these dynamics to work better together.
+***Privilege*** refers to the advantages that individuals and groups are afforded in systems of power (communities, organizations, countries, families, etc.).
+Often, conversations about privilege become ones where stark lines are drawn between "haves" and "have-nots"; we're aiming for a slightly different discussion today, where we'll focus on how privilege and oppression affect our relationships with each other and how we can navigate these dynamics to work better together.

+Reminder/Check for Understanding:
+**Intersectionality**: an analytic framework that attempts to identify how interlocking systems of power impact those who are most marginalized in society.
+**Marginalization**: treatment of a person or group as powerless, insignificant or peripheral.
+**Oppression**: the systematic mistreatment of people within a social identity group, supported and enforced by the society and its institutions, solely based on the person’s membership in the social identity group.

 ## Take Attendance
 Depending on the cohort that you're in, Facilitator should pull up the attendance spreadsheet and quickly take attendance.
+If in a mixed group, pass around a sign-up sheet.

 ## Cohort Introduces Norms
 The cohort introduces their norms from Mod 1 to the Facilitator.